ORWG-Aberdeen/ORWG-Aberdeen.github.io/index.md

 ## What do we do?

-We are a newly formed group and presently we're contacting the local community to determine the needs of researchers in the area of open research.
+We are a newly formed group and presently we're contacting the local community to determine the needs of researchers in the context of open research.

 You can see a list of all members and their contact details [HERE](./members.md)